lecy/Open-Data-for-Nonprofit-Research/README.md

 We have created a program to convert the 990 returns for a specified set of organizations and years from individual XML files into a single spreadsheet format to make it useful for analysis.

+** We are working to generate datasets for each year with a set of the most useful variables and posting these for download **

-You can try it out with this sample of 10 nonprofits which is a subset from the full [e-filers database](https://github.com/lecy/Open-Data-for-Nonprofit-Research/blob/master/Build_Datasets/electronic%20filers.Rmd):
+Too see the mechanics of building a dataset from the online returns, try the script below with this sample of 10 nonprofits which is a subset from the full [e-filers database](https://github.com/lecy/Open-Data-for-Nonprofit-Research/blob/master/Build_Datasets/electronic%20filers.Rmd).
+It will scrape the data from the XML files posted by the IRS and return available data as a flat spreadsheet.

 ```r
 ### INSTALL AND LOAD REQUIRED PACKAGES